NPS-ARCN-CAKN/YBLO-Observation-Protocol-ObsProt/README.md

 Data and content created by government employees within the scope of their employment are not subject to domestic copyright protection under 17 U.S.C. § 105.
 Government works are by default in the U.S. Public Domain.

 # Recent changes
-## Version 5, 2023-05-22 SDMiller
+## Version 5, 2023-05-22
-- Changed Lake to an integer in both the Loons dialog and the HydrologyChange dialog
+- Changed Lake to an integer in both the Loons dialog and the HydrologyChange dialog.
+This change pulls up the number keyboard on the ipad instead of the text keyboard, making things a little more efficient.
 - Changed Pond dialog title to HydrologyChange, which was more descriptive.
+Considered LakeChange which is more descriptive, but this would result in two dialogs appearing on the main screen with the letter L which is confusing.
+L continues to pull the Loons dialog while H pulls up the HydrologyChange dialog.

+## Version 4 2023-05-19
+- Removed Waypoint from the Loons dialog, it's no longer used.
+- Added in Incidental boolean checkbox to the Loons dialog to allow user to indicate 'in transit' loon observations as distinct from 'in survey' observations.
+- Changed 'Lake is missing' to 'Lake is drained' in the LakeChange dialog.